Virginia Tech® home

 • For photos or videos of any minors (i.e., under the age of 18), release forms must be signed by parents/guardians regardless of editorial or marketing use (see next section “Defining different use cases” for definitions and examples).

 • Exception: when documenting an event occurring in an outdoor public space or public event (i.e., Drillfield, Commencement, football games) with no reasonable expectation of privacy.
 Best practice is still to confirm verbal consent from parent/guardian before photographing or filming.
+Paid marketing use requires releases.

-• Photos or videos of students, employees, or visitors are used for paid marketing.
+• Photos or videos used for fundraising materials.

 • When using photos or video for signage and mural installations.